The Meaning and Symbolism of Black Pearls

 Affiliate Disclosures

-The only true black pearls are those found in Tahiti, known as Tahitian pearls.
-All others on the market have been dyed to obtain this color.
 As black pearls were typically worn by royalty and the upper echelons of society in the past, this earned them the moniker ‘queen of pearls’, adding to its aura of mystery.

 Over time, black pearls were assigned various symbolism and meanings.
 There are many myths and legends connected to the origin of this beautiful pearl variety making it even more intriguing.
-Let’s take a look at the most common meanings and symbolism associated with the black pearl.

 Black Pearl Origin Stories

-One interesting one states that when Adam and Eve were banished from the Garden of Eden, they wept bitter tears.
+There are many stories that speak of the origin of black pearls.
+One interesting legend states that when Adam and Eve were banished from the Garden of Eden, they wept bitter tears.
 These tears became a lake of pearls.
 Accordingly, Eve wept white pearls and Adam wept black ones.
 Because men weep less than women, this explains why black pearls are very rare.

 According to the Chinese, pearls were formed not in oysters but in the heads of dragons!
 They believed that dragons were infinitely wise and therefore a black pearl became a symbol of this wisdom.
 To obtain the pearls, you had to slay the dragons.